chunkyguy/chunkyguy.github.io/_posts/2022-11-27-intro-simple-layout-engine.md

   ]
 ```

-The interesting element here is `UIBarButtonSystemItem.flexibleSpace`.
+The interesting element here is `.flexibleSpace`.
 Which is [documented as](https://developer.apple.com/documentation/uikit/uibarbuttonsystemitem/uibarbuttonsystemitemflexiblespace) _"Blank space to add between other items.
 The space is distributed equally between the other items."_.
-Similarly, there's another one called `UIBarButtonSystemItem.fixedSpace` which is [documented as](https://developer.apple.com/documentation/uikit/uibarbuttonsystemitem/uibarbuttonsystemitemfixedspace) _"Blank space to add between other items.
+Similarly, there's another one called `.fixedSpace` which is [documented as](https://developer.apple.com/documentation/uikit/uibarbuttonsystemitem/uibarbuttonsystemitemfixedspace) _"Blank space to add between other items.
 Only the width property is used when this value is set."_.

 I think this approach could be used to build a layout engine which is very simple in terms of mental model but can be used to build as sophisticated layouts as we'd want.